5 MOST COMMON MYTHS ABOUT

 Fact: Buyers don’t care what you want for the home.
 They will only pay what they think the property is worth, and only what they are willing to pay.

 Some home sellers price a home according to what they want or need.
-A home seller may have a number in mind that they want in order to cover moving costs, commission, or to make a profit.
+A home seller may have a number in mind that they want to cover moving costs, commission, or to make a profit.
 The fact is, if the list price for a home isn’t based on the current market value of the home, it will sit on the market for a long time.
 Buyers will look at how long the home has been on the market and wonder what is wrong with the home and why it hasn’t sold yet, resulting in no showings.
-Buyers are not interested in overpriced properties
+Buyers are not interested in overpriced properties.

 Myth #2: A Home’s Assessed Value is the Same as the Market Value